I would like to help you. Call 215-322-6781 for a no-obligation phone consultation to see if my services are right for you.

 Many people seek assistance because their children are acting out.
 A degree of rebellion is natural when kids reach their teenage years, but sometimes things escalate to an unacceptable level.
 Warning signs include a lack of appetite, an abusive or disrespectful tone, drastically falling grades, dropping old friends for those who provide a poor influence, skipping school, and insomnia.
 I can help your family work through this challenging time.

-Family therapy is a very active type of therapy, and family members are often given assignments.
+Family therapy is a highly active type of therapy, and family members are often given assignments.
 For example, parents may be asked to delegate more responsibilities to their children.

 The number of sessions required varies, depending on the severity of the problems and the willingness of the members to participate in therapy.
 The family and the therapist set mutual goals and discuss the length of time expected to achieve the goals.
 People who participate in family therapy sessions learn more about themselves and about how their family functions.